Important! Steps to Building a Agent

 At home (Where), while shopping online (When), the buyer (Who), because they don't know how to return a product (Why), wants to make a call (How), to consult the online store's customer service (What).

-This is a typical user scenario for an e-commerce customer service Bot.
+This is a typical user scenario for an e-commerce customer service Agent.

-We can use this as a reference to list multiple scenarios for the Bot, such as:
+We can use this as a reference to list multiple scenarios for the Agent, such as:

 - Not knowing how to return a product